johnnyruz/OctoPrint-Octolexa/extras/octolexa.md

 ## Privacy

 This plugin uses two external services to function.
 A user management and registration portal, and an API/Database to store printer information.
-Upon successful configuration, your OctoPrint serve will occasionally publish updates to the service via the API.
+Upon successful configuration, your OctoPrint server will occasionally publish updates to the service via the API.
 These updates are secured using your unique printer API key.
 This is NOT your OctoPrint API key!
 At no point will you need to provide your OctoPrint API key or Url, and you do not need to expose your server to the public.